The Ultimate Guide to Penetration Testing for Small Business

 According to the 2020 Verizon Data Breach Investigations Report, 43% of breaches involved vulnerabilities from these common categories.

-Penetration Testing in Different Environments
+Adaptation of Penetration Testing in Various Environments

 Penetration testing can be tailored to different environments, including: